Since 2017 Kalaurie has been creating modern heirlooms designed and crafted to be treasured for a lifetime.

 Drawing inspiration from storytelling, Kalaurie presents annual limited edition capsule collections, with quality, timelessness, craftsmanship and environmental consciousness holding equal priority.

-Kalaurie has been featured on the pages of Vogue Australia, Marie Claire Australia, Peppermint Magazine and worn by bewitching NZ songstress Aldous Harding, Sarah Blasko and Vogue Australia's Sustainability Editor Clare Press.
+Kalaurie has been featured on the pages of Vogue Australia, Marie Claire Australia, Peppermint Magazine, Frankie Magazine and worn by bewitching NZ songstress Aldous Harding and Vogue Australia's former Sustainability Editor Clare Press.

-Garments are thoughtfully handcrafted to order in house from our Melbourne studio.
+Garments are mindfully handcrafted to order in house from our Melbourne atelier.
 This also includes cutting, pattern making and grading.

 Kalaurie works on a made-to-order manufacturing model, meaning once an order is placed it is then carefully cut, assembled and packed especially for you.
 This is a more responsible way of manufacturing garments as only what is needed is produced- reducing garment waste whilst helping us to be more resourceful with materials.

 Production time is currently between 4-6 weeks.
 This is subject to change depending on how many orders we have and the complexity of the design.

 Kalaurie believes clothing should last a lifetime and it's important to us that you create a long-term love affair with your clothing, which transcends trend and season.
 From design to finish, quality and timelessness is considered to create a long lasting functional garment.